 Law at Middlesex University is a flourishing research unit experiencing strong growth.
-Since RAE 2008 this Unit of Assessment has evolved from a small group within the Business School into a leading research Unit with an acknowledged reputation in international and public law, strengths in employment law and EU law, and a developing reputation in commercial law.
+This Unit of Assessment has evolved into a leading research unit with an acknowledged reputation in international and public law, strengths in employment law and EU law, and a developing reputation in commercial law.

 Our research has strong policy relevance and makes substantial impact on legal policy and practice.
 The European Human Rights Advocacy Centre (EHRAC), a major research and litigation centre focused on human rights abuses in the former Soviet Union, is located in this Unit.
 Our thriving PhD programme exemplifies our research ethos and we have also invested into new dedicated space for our PhD community.
 Success is demonstrated in amazing PRES student satisfaction survey in 2023.

 These strengths in research, knowledge transfer and doctoral training have served to strengthen our undergraduate and postgraduate taught provision, thus enhancing the sustainability of the Law provision at Middlesex.